Wrinkle Fillers: An Alternative to Plastic Surgery

 Fillers don't replace a facelift because they won't lift skin that has a lot of sagging, says plastic surgeon Hatem Abou-Sayed, MD, FACS, who practices in West Palm Beach, Fla.
 "But if there's not a lot of skin laxity, fillers can replace lost volume, and that will contribute to a younger, more well-rested appearance."
 Here's a look at some of the most popular types.

 Hyaluronic acid fillers are made of a sugar that occurs naturally in the body.
-Popular brands include Juvederm, Juvederm Ultra Plus, Perlane, and Restylane.
+Popular brands include Juvederm, Restylane, Perlane, Belotero Balance, Elevess, and Prevelle Silk.
 These gel formulations come in thin and slightly thicker consistencies.
 They can fill both shallow areas, such as fine lines above the lips, and deeper folds, like those around the nose and the so-called marionette lines, creases that run downward from the corners of the mouth.

 Hyaluronic fillers can also plump up thinning lips, restore volume to cheeks, fill under-eye hollows, and add definition to a slackening jawline.
 The effects remain visible anywhere from four months to a year, depending on the area treated.
 Results vary from person to person.
 If you don't like the result, hyaluronic acid fillers can be reversed with an injection of the enzyme hyaluronidase.